bpires/handbook/react/index.md

 }, [])
 ```

-You migth find yourself using this option a lot.
+You might find yourself using this option a lot.

 useEffect() is great for adding logs, accessing 3rd party APIs and much more.